buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcRelAssociatesMaterial.md

 The material information must not be associated to a substraction feature (such as an opening) or to a virtual element.

 ### AllowedElements
-The material information, using _IfcMaterialSelect_ should be associated to an element occurrence (including structural members) or an element type (including the door and window styles).
+The material information, using _IfcMaterialSelect_ should be associated to an element occurrence (including structural members) or an element type.
 Also port can have assigned materials, here indicating the fluid flowing from the port.